arya-analytics/delta/docs/rfc/220716-ontology.md

 ```

 Within the ontology, we can store a map of providers for each resource type.
 As a caller
-traverse the DAG, we can use the providers to return the concrete resources to the
+traverse the DAG, we can use the provider to retrieve the data for a particular resource.
-client.
-Of course, we need to extend the `Resource` type to support the data payload.
+Of course, this means we need to extend the `ontology.Resource` type to support holding
+resource data along with the reference.

+### Integrating Resource Data

+The process for retrieving resource data is as follows:

+1. A caller traverses the DAG until they find a resource of interest.
+2. The ontology does a key-value lookup for the appropriate provider.
+3. The provider retrieve the data for the resource, and binds it to the `ontology.Resource`
+from the DAG.
+4. The `ontology.Resource` is returned to the caller.

-I've had a lot of trouble defining a good way to integrate a concrete type into a
+I've had quite a bit of trouble defining a good way to integrate resource data into
-general `Resource.` On the one hand, I'd like the `ontology` package to have as little
+the `Resource`.
+On the one hand, I'd like the `ontology` package to have as little
 knowledge and interaction with the concrete type as possible.
 On the other hand, I'm not
 a fan of highly dynamic, untyped interfaces.
 The simplest, and most abstracted way to
 represent the payload is: